What is Service-Learning?

 Each class usually offers a selection of service sites.
 In most classes you can choose to work with a population or issue that most interests you, for instance: children, the elderly, refugees, persons with disabilities, the environment, and others.
 Many sites can accommodate busy schedules, families, and transportation limitations.

-Start your service no later than the 4th week of the semester and allocate a minimum of 2 hours a week per semester.
+Start your service no later than the 3rd week of the semester.
+Most instructors require 20-30 hours for the semester so plan to allocate 2 -3 hours a week per semester.
 You must contact your site supervisor immediately to plan your first visit.
 You will establish a regular weekly time for doing your project in consultation with the site supervisor.

 The site supervisors will try to match you with a service experience that relates to the class.
 Many positions will involve working directly with people, although some will involve working with computers or library research, and others may involve outside physical labor.
 Your site supervisor will make sure you are comfortable and prepared.